Philosophy

 The Art of Building Products That Matter

-February 14, 20227 min read
+October 14, 20225 min read

 There's a moment in every product's life when a decision is made.
-Not the big decisions — those get debated endlessly in meetings and strategy docs.
+Not the big decisions.
+Those get debated endlessly in meetings and strategy docs.
 I'm talking about the small ones.
 The ones nobody will notice.

 The animation timing on a button.
 The error message when something goes wrong.
 The way a loading state feels.